Zstorm120/JihadiModPack-PS3-Fallout-New-Vegas/README.md

    - Shorter Character Creation

  **Passive Startup Messages**
-   - Prevents annoying startup messages during character creation
+   - Prevents annoying vanilla startup messages during character creation
+   - A few mods messages still show such as More Perks - Can be fixed later when I learn more

  **Invisible Wall Remover**
    - Removes all invisible walls from the vanilla world